Reverse-Universe/SAS/Create Index on Protected SAS File/README.md

 run;
 ```

-However, we will meet with some problems if we merge several datasets with different colunms by rows before using the POINT=.
+However, we will meet with some problems if we combine several datasets with different colunms by rows before using the POINT=.
 For example, we have two dataset -- test1 and test2.<br>
 <table>
 <tr><th>test1</th><th>test2</th></tr>
 <tr><td>